Copyright Zen☆Ren 2020 - Theme by ThemeinProgress

 Photo: Jimmy Westlake

-The crab and goat seek relationships/environments which promise longevity and security.
-They both love art, food, cats, sleep and relaxation.
-These creatures yearn to put down roots and get settled early in life, physically or emotionally.
-A stable partner is usually a priority element in what it means to be settled.
-But really this full moon is about home and what makes us feel at home.
+Both the crab and goat yearn to put down roots and get settled early in life.
+A partner is usually one element of what it means to be settled, but really this full moon is about home and what makes us feel at home.
 It’s about (self) love and commitment (to self).
+The Cancer-Capricorn polarity lies between the heart and the head.
+Too much Cancer makes us fearful and plaintive.
+This is where Capricorn fortifies the heart with logic and emotional discipline.

 Affirmation: I trust